appstack-tech/ios-appstack-sdk/Examples/VirtualStore/README.md

 #### No SKAN Logs Visible

-- Ensure you're testing on a physical device, not simulator
+- Ensure you're testing on a physical device, not the simulator
-- Verify SKAdNetworkDebugMode is properly enabled
+- Verify SKAdNetworkDebugMode is correctly enabled
 - Check that your app's bundle ID is correctly entered in the Console app filter

 ## Additional Resources